dakusui/jcunit/README.md

 'CM' is a name of inner class which implements 'ConstraintManager' interface and checks if a given tuple violates any constraints in the test domain or not.
 Unfortunately you cannot use anonymous classes because a value passed to an annotation as its parameter must be a constant and Java's anonymous classes cannot be one.

-And if you want to exclude test cases that violate a discriminant of the quadratic equation formula and also make sure the given equation is a quadratic, not a linear, the definition of 'CM' would be
+If you want to exclude test cases that violate a discriminant of the quadratic equation formula and also make sure the given equation is a quadratic, not a linear, the definition of 'CM' would be

 ```java